Itheum/architecture-diagrams/live_whitepaper.md

 {% youtube f5FtZl6XGSY %}
 > _Demo 1: minting and selling Genomics data as a Data NFT_

+<br /><br />

-<br /><br />{% youtube SmDGCt45qZU %}
+{% youtube SmDGCt45qZU %}
 > _Demo 2: minting and selling Blood tests results as a Data NFT on OpenSea_

 ---

-# Buying Data <a name="buying-data-1"></a>
+# Methods for Buying Data <a name="buying-data-1"></a>

 One-off datasets advertised for sale on the Data DEX are called “Data Packs”.
-As described in the above section “Selling Data”, there are various types of data that can be put up for sale on the DEX.
+As described in the above section “Decentralised Data Trade”, there are various types of data that can be put up for sale on the DEX.
 On top of the one-off data sets, the Itheum Data DEX also allows for the sale to “Data Stream subscriptions” (see in a below section titled Data Streams)

 Data is sold via two channels: